About baby carriers, slings and backpacks

 - Look for a baby carrier with the European standard EN 13209-2:2005 or the US standard ASTM F2236-08.

-- Check that the carrier comes with easy-to-understand written, visual or video instructions that show you how to use it safely.
+- Check that the carrier or sling comes with easy-to-understand written, visual or video instructions that show you how to use it safely.

-- Take your baby with you when you’re shopping for a carrier.
-Ask a shop assistant to show you how to fit the carrier correctly with your baby in it.
+- Take your baby with you when you’re shopping for a carrier or sling.
+Ask a shop assistant to show you how to fit the carrier or sling correctly with your baby in it.

-- Check that your baby can see out of the carrier and that the fabric doesn’t cut into her face.
+- Check that your baby can move their head, arms and legs and see out of the carrier or sling.
+Also check that the fabric doesn’t cut into their face.

 Comfortable baby carriers